microsoft/DirectX-Specs/d3d/WorkGraphs.md

 ## Analysis

 Despite the potential advantages, the free scheduling model may not always the best target for an app's workload.
 Characteristics of the task, such as how it interacts with memory/caches, or the sophistication of hardware over time, may dictate whether some existing approach is better.
 Like continuing to use `ExecuteIndirect`.
 Or building producer consumer systems out of relatively long running compute shader threads that cross communicate - clever and fragile.
 Or using the paradigms in the DirectX Raytracing model, involving shaders splitting up and continuing later.
-Work graphs are a new tool in the toolbox.
+Work graphs are another tool in the toolbox.

 Given that the model is about producers requesting for consumers to run, currently there isn't an explicit notion of waiting before launching a node.
 For instance, waiting for all work at multiple producer nodes to finish before a consumer launches.
 This can technically be accomplished by breaking up a graph, or with clever shader logic.
 Synchronization wasn’t a focus for the initial design, hence these workarounds, discussed more in [Joins - synchronizing within the graph](#joins---synchronizing-within-the-graph).
 Native synchronization support may be defined in the future and would be better than the workarounds in lots of ways.
 Many other compute frameworks explicitly use a graph to define bulk dependencies, in contrast to the feed-forward model here.

-While the hope is that work graphs can be useful out of the gate, the expectation is hardware/drivers and diagnostic tools will improve over time.
-This API is being exposed - before optimal systems for running it exist - to allow for:

-- Accelerating the arrival of optimal hardware/drivers, including learnings from how developers start to use work graphs.
-- Encouraging similar concepts to be explored across different platforms or APIs, if not already, making this more viable for developers.
-- Exploring ways to extend the model further, such as:
-  - driving rasterization at leaf nodes - proposed in this spec but not refined enough to be implemented yet
-  - synchronization constructs, mentioned earlier
-  - supporting other fixed function tasks that command lists can do, like UAV\<\>SRV resource transitions
-- Learning lessons that lead to an even better programming model in the future.
-  - For example: Exposing low level scheduling building blocks instead of a monolithic API was considered but didn't currently seem viable across the breadth of hardware.
-Perhaps a path to this will emerge, either from hindsight with work graphs on PC, or inspired by what fixed platforms accomplish.

-All of these outcomes are welcome and might appear over a wide timespan.

 ---